iVantage/ivh-react-tableau/README.md

 - `parameters` - A hash of tableau parameters to apply to the dashboard.
   Changes will be applied to the dashboard as this prop is updated.
-- `onDashboardLoad` - An optional callback function which is called during the dashboard's `onFirstInteractiveEvent`.
-Is passed the viz's workbook as a parameter.
+- `onDashboardLoad` - An optional callback function which is called during the dashboard's `onFirstInteractive` event.
+The callback is passed the viz's workbook as a parameter.

-Additional [options](https://onlinehelp.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api_ref.htm#ref_head_9) can be passed to the Tableau initializer by specifying additional attributes on the `IvhTableauDashboard` tag. e.g. `<IvhTableauDashboard ... height='500px' hideTabs />`
+Additional [options](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api_ref.htm#vizcreateoptions_record) can be passed to the Tableau initializer by specifying additional attributes on the `IvhTableauDashboard` tag. e.g. `<IvhTableauDashboard ... height='500px' hideTabs />`

 ## Development